Legendile7/GridShift/README.md

 ## [ERRORS]
- - If you get a java is not recognized error, make sure Java is in environment variables.
+ - If you get a java is not recognized error, make sure Java is installed and is in environment variables.
 If you have no idea what this means, Google it up.
  - If you come across any errors you cannot fix, you can try the lite version here (does not have all features): https://replit.com/@Legendile7/GridShift-Cipher-Lite-181-beta?v=1